keploy/community-blog/cmdidlnsg001402l71dpbf14b.md

 Integration testing is an essential aspect of modern software systems.
 When multiple components, services, or layers are working together, integration testing helps to ensure that they are functioning as intended.
 The following are key domains where Integration Testing is most beneficial.

-1. **Microservices Architectures**
+#### **Microservices Architectures**

-    Microservices architectures are typically applications which separate functionality across multiple independently deployable services.
-Integration Testing in a microservice architecture allows the verification of:
+Microservices architectures are typically applications that separate functionality across multiple independently deployable services.
+Integration testing in a microservice architecture allows the verification of:

-* Reliable inter-service communications over REST APIs or gRPC interfaces
+* Reliable inter-service communications over REST APIs or gRPC interfaces.

-* Proper message delivery through message queuing systems (e.g., Kafka or RabbitMQ)
+* Proper message delivery through message queuing systems (e.g., Kafka or RabbitMQ).

-* Proper service discovery and registration in dynamic environments (e.g., Consul or Eureka)
+* Proper service discovery and registration in dynamic environments (e.g., Consul or Eureka).

-* For example a test could validate whether the order service is actually calling the payment service and, it gets the response it was expecting
+**Example**: A test could validate whether the **order service** is actually calling the **payment service** and receiving the expected response.

-2. **Client–Server Systems**
+#### **Client–Server Systems**

-    In most traditional or modern client-server applications (e.g. web apps or mobile applications), Integration Testing is able to validate:
+In most traditional or modern client-server applications (e.g., web apps or mobile applications), integration testing is able to validate:

 * Use cases demonstrating that the interactive "Frontend" interface properly calls and communicates with the "Backend" APIs.